jimhigson/oboe.js-website/content/examples.md

          // This callback will be called with a 1-length array,
          // a 2-length array, a 3-length array etc until the
-         // whole thing is loaded (actually, the same array
+         // whole thing is loaded.
-         // with extra people objects pushed onto it) You can
-         // put this array on the scope object if you're using
+         // Putting this array on the scope object under
-         // Angular and it will nicely re-render your list of
+         // Angular re-renders the list of people.
-         // people.

          $scope.people = peopleLoadedSoFar;
       });